graxinc/errutil/README.md

     return "text: " + e.Text
 }

-var ErrCustom = &CustomError{} // Must use a pointer to avoid accidental matches
+// Must use a pointer to avoid accidental matches.
+Does not need to be the same type as CustomError. var ErrCustom = errors.New("custom error")

 func (CustomError) Is(target error) bool {
     return target == ErrCustom